 “A lot of my Irish neighbors in New York, who would have emigrated to Queens, really stepped in and taught me about their culture.
 They would have brought me to Gaelic football matches at the weekends or invited me to eat Shepherd’s pie, which is not something I would have grown up with.
 My family thought I was crazy!”

-Tim and Kristina met at University at Blacksburg, Virginia.
-They shared their passion for Ireland and Tim was blown away by his now wife’s firm belief that she would live in Ireland someday.
+Tim and Kristina met at University in Blacksburg, Virginia.
+They shared their passion for Ireland and Tim was blown away by his now-wife’s firm belief that she would live in Ireland someday.
 He always felt that he would work outside the United States and her passion for all things Irish convinced him to make the move.

 “My faith has always been important to me.
 I always felt that God would use me somewhere in the world, but not in America.
 I was always open to change.
 Kristina always had this big interest in and a pull towards Ireland, so we felt that maybe our faith brought us together,” he explains.